 A wonderful feeling of freedom and pleasure… that’s the feeling you get on a camping holiday.
 Here at camp66 you will undoubtedly be able to find the perfect place to spend a night!
 Our campsite is extremely diverse.
 Whether you prefer to spend the night in your own camper or van, tent?
 Or maybe a bungalow?
 Either way, you will be able to relax.
 And you know what really makes for a great vacation?
 The facilities which can be found at our campsite.
-For example, the restaurant, swimming pool (in the summer), outside fitness, pool, hammocks, climbing wall and soon to come, an outside sauna and even a hot tub. 🙂 We speak Polish, Dutch and English.
+For example, the restaurant, outside fitness, pool, hammocks, climbing wall and soon to come, an outside sauna and even a hot tub. 🙂 We speak Polish and English.

 Booking: email@example.com, +48 792 566 569